chin-rcip/collections-model/docs/tm/current/03-general-concepts.md

 ## Mapping problems and E33 Linguistic Object

-If the data of the contributing institution is clean—in other words, if it is not mixing data types and/or contents within single fields—, CHIN’s [Pipeline](https://drive.google.com/open?id=1W_vsT_Br86BRR92SWEqFX90861Nu3mUTmx_fAyuOE5A) along with the [Reference Documentation](https://drive.google.com/open?id=1-9B8plo0LZg-5H643mgJumzy6XEF3PYlAwGTFuHaxKA) and Target Model will successfully translate it from a relational to a semantic framework.
+If the data of the contributing institution is clean—in other words, if it is not mixing data types and/or contents within single fields—, CHIN’s [Pipeline](https://drive.google.com/open?id=1W_vsT_Br86BRR92SWEqFX90861Nu3mUTmx_fAyuOE5A) along with the [Semantic Paths Specification](/collections-model/semantic-paths-specification/current/introduction) and Target Model will successfully translate it from a relational to a semantic framework.
 However, if the input data is poor—for example if it mixes different kinds of information within fields or if it contains heterogeneous natural language expressions—, it will not be possible to map it to semantic standards.

 In such a case, a standard semantic mapping solution is to create an instance of `E33 Linguistic Object` that is typed using `E55 Type` in order to: